rpt15-drKarp/stephen_photoCarousel/README.md

 Once I changed my server to perform server side rendering, my stylesheet stopped working.
 My solution is to use react styled components.

 ##### Cannot use window.location on server side rendering
+Attempted to use react-router to get the URL from the client but that did not work.
+Seems like this method was getting the path of the file that requested it rather than the web page url.